 Moderator: Dr. Charles Colgan (Center for the Blue Economy)

-3:00-4:00PM Afternoon Plenary-The Future of the Blue Movement: Youth Perspective (Location TBD)
+3:00-4:00PM Afternoon Plenary-The Future of the Blue Movement: Youth Perspective (Betts Theatre)

 Description: This panel will bring together a team of youth (and adults working in the youth leadership sector) to discuss the importance of engaging youth leaders in the field of ocean conservation, strategies for reaching and mobilizing young audiences in a time of increased threats, as well as lessons from our panelists’ experiences.

 Speakers: Nora Abdiruhman (National Aquarium), Kimberly Correia (Plastic Free Mermaids and South Broward High School Student), D’amy Steward (EarthEcho International Youth Leadership Council), Steve Culbertson (Youth Service America), Bill Street (SeaWorld Parks and Entertainment), and Seth Weinfield (Heirs to Our Oceans).